 - Preheat oven to 400ºF.
 Line baking sheet with parchment paper.

 - Cut spaghetti squash in half lengthwise, from stem to bottom.
 Scoop out seeds.
 Rub spaghetti squash halves with olive oil, and sprinkle with salt and pepper.
-Place cut side down on prepared baking sheet.
-Place in oven and bake 35-40 minutes, or until fork tender.
+Place cut side down on prepared baking sheet and bake 35-40 minutes, or until fork tender.
 Turn oven to broil setting.

 - Remove spaghetti squash halves from oven and lightly fluff strands with fork, so that they resemble spaghetti.

 - Divide and add sautéed spinach to the squash halves, mixing lightly with the squash strands.
 Spread ¼ cup pizza sauce on each half; sprinkle ½ cup mozzarella cheese on each.
 Top with desired toppings.

 - Broil squash halves 4-5 minutes, or until cheese is bubbling and lightly browned.